matthiasn/WebComponents-Polymer-Resources/README.md

 WebComponents-Polymer-Resources
 ===============================

 This is a compilation of links and resources for learning about Web Components, Polymer and X-Tags.
-It is still in very early stages.
+It is still at a very early stage.
 Please feel free to add resources by issuing a pull request (preferred) or by getting in touch.

 ## Web Components
-* **[Introduction to Web Components - W3C Working Draft 6 June 2013](http://www.w3.org/TR/2013/WD-components-intro-20130606/)**: previous draft of the **non-authoritive introduction** to the upcoming Web Components standard.
-The current version has no content, therefore currently the link to the previous version.
+* **[Introduction to Web Components - W3C Working Draft 6 June 2013](http://www.w3.org/TR/2013/WD-components-intro-20130606/)**: previous draft of the **non-authoritative introduction** to the upcoming Web Components standard.
+The current version has no content; it currently is a link to the previous version.
 * **[Custom Elements - W3C Editor's Draft 20 August 2014](http://w3c.github.io/webcomponents/spec/custom/)**: normative specification of the **Custom Elements** part of **Web Components**.
 Currently in *Editor's Draft* stage.
 * **[Shadow DOM - W3C Editor's Draft 19 August 2014](http://w3c.github.io/webcomponents/spec/shadow/)**: normative specification of the **Shadow DOM** part of **Web Components**.
 Currently in *Editor's Draft* stage.
 * **[HTML Imports - W3C Editor's Draft 20 August 2014](http://w3c.github.io/webcomponents/spec/imports/)**: normative specification of the **HTML Imports** part of **Web Components**.
 Currently in *Editor's Draft* stage.